 All high-rise apartments and villas (five-story) require service members to pay 'management fees,' which are the member's responsibility.
-These expenses normally appear on your monthly bill as Basic Maintenance Fees (Cleaning of common areas, use of elevators, access area lighting, security, and parking expenses) and Utilities (Electricity, water and sewer).
+These expenses normally appear on your monthly bill as Apartment/Villa Management Service Fee (Cleaning of common areas, use of elevators, access area lighting, security, and parking expenses) and Utilities (Electricity, water and sewer).
 Gas is located on another bill.

 Internet/Cable tv(TV)/Satellite tv(TV)

-In the Republic of Korea, internet and television are packaged together and provided by your landlord unless otherwise stated in your lease.
-A cable box comes with your apartment and is usually accompanied by a TV.
-If you require a modem/router, you must speak with your landlord/realtor as they are required to provide one upon request.
+In the Republic of Korea, internet and TV Cable line are packaged together and provided by your landlord unless otherwise stated in your lease.
+A cable box comes with your apartment.One wifi modem/router will be provided on the living room.
+If you need additional modem/router, you need to request to the realtors in advance and you need to pay extra fee.
 You also have the option of bringing or purchasing a high-speed modem/router of your own.
 Typical streaming programs (i.e. Netflix or Hulu) may not work properly or have the same access to content as in the U.S.

 Loaner Furnishing Program

-Eligible service members are authorized available loaner furnishings for 90 days while waiting for their Household Goods.
+Eligible service members are authorized to available loaner furnishings for 90 days while waiting for their Household Goods.
 The CFAC Family Housing Service Center will process and schedule your furnishing request once your lease has been finalized.
-For more information, please contact the CFAC Family Housing Service Center at DSN: 315-762-5291 for accompanied and DSN: 315-762-5336 for unaccompanied.
+For more information, please contact the CFAC Family Housing Service Center at DSN: 315-763-5454 for accompanied and DSN: 315-763-5332 for unaccompanied.

 What to Bring